-August 20th, 2024, three unexpected time glitches (‘chronostases’) occurred at intervals og roughly three seconds in the Kalvebod Brygge waterfront area in the Vesterbro part of Copenhagen, Denmark.
+August 20th, 2024, three unexpected time glitches (‘chronostases’ in Greek) occurred at intervals of roughly three seconds in the Kalvebod Brygge waterfront area in the Vesterbro part of Copenhagen, Denmark.

 Once filled with factories, this part of the city has changed a lot over the years.
 Now, it has many new office buildings, hotels, and places for relaxation and bathing as a result of a project aimed at securing adequately clean water.

-“Art & literature are shot through with chronotropic values of varying degree and scaope.
-Each motif, each separate aspect of artistic work bears value” — ‘Forms of Time and Chronotope in the novel’, Mikhail Bahktin*
+“Art & literature are shot through with chronotopic values of varying degree and scope.
+Each motif, each separate aspect of artistic work bears value” — ‘Forms of Time and Chronotope in the novel’, Mikhail Bakhtin*

-The term chrono-tope consiting of Greek χρόνος (‘time’) and τόπος (‘space’), thus literally time-space’, was coined by Russian literary theorist Mikhail Bakthin in 1937, shortly before World War 2.
+The term ‘chronotope(s)’ consisting of Greek χρόνος (‘time’) and τόπος (‘space’) was coined by Russian literary theorist Mikhail Bakhtin in 1937, shortly before World War II.

 Definition from ‘The Dialogic Imagniation’, 1975-1981